hoangthangta/WikiDes/README.md

 # WikiDes = Wiki Description
-A novel dataset for generating descriptions of Wikidata from Wikipedia paragraphs.
-This is a problem of indicative summarization at first, but likely as indicative summarization after using ranking models.
+We present a novel dataset for generating descriptions of Wikidata from Wikipedia paragraphs.
+This is a problem of both extreme summarization and indicative summarization.
+However, after using ranking models, the problem is likely more informative summarization.

 # Dataset